 Allocating marketing budgets is difficult.

-We’ll discuss 8 steps to help you initiate a wiser strategy for divvying up your marketing budget between traditional and digital.
+We’ll discuss 8 steps to help you initiate a wiser strategy for divvying up your marketing budget.
 (Or, you can skip this process entirely and talk to us about your goals!)

 1. Keep your current marketing budget in mind, but don’t cling to it.

 Sure, you know that not all marketing channels are created equal in cost and effectiveness.
 But if you’re like me, picking a monthly budget and finding a way to stay within it is comforting.
-Unfortunately, a simple reallocation of funds from traditional to digital marketing within your current budget may mean missed opportunities.
+Unfortunately, a simple reallocation of funds may mean missed opportunities.

 So keep an open mind as you go through the following steps.
 It’ll help you choose an overall marketing budget that makes sense for your wallet while also accomplishing your goals.
 (Plus, your overall budget has just as good a chance of decreasing as increasing.)